OsiriX-Foundation/karnak-documentation/docs/userguide/userguide_gateway.md

 **2. Pseudonym Type**

-By default, you can choose four different type of pseudonym, illustrated below to the letter a.
+2.1 By default, you can choose four different type of pseudonym.

-The b letter is an exemple of external id provider injected in KARNAK (for more details, see [ExternalID provider](../deidentification/externalid_provider.md)).
+2.2 Is an exemple of external id provider injected in KARNAK (for more details, see [ExternalID provider](../deidentification/externalid_provider.md)).

 ![Pseudonym Type](resources/pseudonym_type.png)